dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 ## Using The Base Keyword
 ### Base Constructors
 One thing that will not automatically be inherited is any constructors that take parameters.
-Before we look at the constructors for our new dog class, lets look at its parent.
+Before we look at the constructors for our new dog class, let's look at its parent.
 ```powershell
 [animal]::new
 ```